aristocratos/btop/README.md

 ## Prerequisites

-For correct display, a terminal with support for:
+For best experience, a terminal with support for:

 * 24-bit truecolor ([See list of terminals with truecolor support](https://gist.github.com/XVilka/8346728))
 * 256-color terminals are supported through 24-bit to 256-color conversion when setting "truecolor" to False in the options or with "-lc/--low-color" argument.
+ (16 color TTY mode now available as well.)
 * Wide characters (Are sometimes problematic in web-based terminals)

 Also needs a UTF8 locale and a font that covers:

-* Unicode Block “Braille Patterns” U+2800 - U+28FF
+* Unicode Block “Braille Patterns” U+2800 - U+28FF (Not needed in TTY mode or with graphs set to type: block or tty.)
 * Unicode Block “Geometric Shapes” U+25A0 - U+25FF
 * Unicode Block "Box Drawing" and "Block Elements" U+2500 - U+259F